-You also enable the statistics via JMX. can access Setting to the property hibernate.search.jmx\enabled will automatically register the StatisticsInfoMBean.
+You also enable the statistics via JMX. can access to Setting the property hibernate.search.jmx\enabled will automatically register the StatisticsInfoMBean.
 Depending on your the configuration the IndexControlMBean and IndexingProgressMonitorMBean will also be registered.
-Lets have a closer look at the different MBeans.
+In case you are having more than one JMX enabled Hibernate Search instance running within a single JVM, you should also set hibernate.search.jmx\bean\suffix to a different value for each of the instances.
+The specified suffix will be used to distinguish between the different MBean instances.
+Let's have a closer look at the mentioned MBeans.